pcrumm/crony/README.md

 ### jobs.php

 `jobs.php` loads and runs Crony tasks, and should be referrenced from your crontab.
 It should include a call to the `Crony::init()` method, which takes a single argument: the namespace that your tasks reside under.
 This namespace should be [PSR-0 autoloaded by composer](https://getcomposer.org/doc/01-basic-usage.md#autoloading), and by convention should exist in the `src` directory in your project's root.
-In the example below, all jobs are sub-directories of the `src/Crony/ExampleTasks` directory and thus exist in the `\Crony\ExampleTasks` namespace.
+In the example below, all jobs are sub-directories of the `src/PhilCrumm/ExampleTasks` directory and thus exist in the `\PhilCrumm\ExampleTasks` namespace.

 ```php
 <?php